sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 ## Familiarise with the dataset

-Once you have your data imported on your programming interface (in our case, SAS Studio), the first thing you need to do is to familiarise with the dataset or series of datasets you uploaded.
+Once you have your data imported on your programming interface, the first thing you need to do is to familiarise with the dataset or series of datasets you are working with.

 You should have your datasets uploaded and imported on SAS Studio.
-I commented the code as it is not relevant for this tutorial.
+If you haven't got them yet, you can download them from [here](/terna_data).
+You should first extract the files within the zip folder, then upload them on SAS Studio.
+The files come in three formats, and you might want to check out the tutorial on [data access](/tutorials/accessing_data.html), to learn how to **import them on SAS Studio**.
+Once you've done that, you can come back here to start this tutorial!

 ![imported_data](../screenshots/04_basic_manip/screen_imported_data.png)